 6. Bursitis (a.k.a. shoulder impingement, rotator cuff tendonitis or supraspinatus tendonitis)

 While impingement syndrome is commonly caused by repeat irritation, it can also be caused by a traumatic injury.
 If your bursa is compressed during the car accident, this can result in a healing reaction.
 This healing reaction is bursitis.
 Treatment for bursitis involves reducing pain and the inflammation (Via PhysioWorks ).
 Many clients seek chiropractic care after car accidents but make sure that your type of shoulder injury will benefit from chiropractic care.

-If you have sustained a shoulder injury after a car accident, please seek medical treatment immediately.
-Waiting to receive medical treatment not only endangers your financial recovery for your injuries, it is also bad for your health.
+If you have sustained a shoulder injury from a car accident, please seek medical treatment immediately.
+Waiting to receive medical treatment not only endangers your financial recovery for your car accident injury, but it is also bad for your health.

 The Bishop Law Firm represents car victims of auto accidents in Raleigh, Cary, Durham, Rocky Mount, Wilson, Fayetteville, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids, Apex, Greensboro, Winston-Salem, Greenville and more!
 We look forward to working with you and wish you a speedy recovery.